0x60df/loophole/README.md

         loophole-obtain-key-and-kmacro-by-recall-record))
 ```

-`loophole-bind-command` and `loophole-bind-kmacro` accept
-more complex specifying method,
+`loophole-bind-` commands accept more complex specifying method,
 whose return value can contain one more additional element.
-They are assigned to the arguments of
+They are assigned to the arguments of these commands.
-`loophole-bind-command` and `loophole-bind-kmacro`.
 See documentation string of these functions for more details.

 ### Loophole mode map